OpenFreeEnergy/openfe/docs/guide/setup/creating_ligand_networks.rst

-.. _define_ligand_network:
 .. _userguide_ligand_network:

 Defining the Ligand Network
 ===========================
-A ligand network is a set of small molecules connected by mappings of two ligands.
+A :class:`.LigandNetwork` is a set of small molecules connected by mappings of two small molecules.
-Such a network can represent a set of drug candidates derived from molecule enumeration that should be ranked by free energy calculations, in order to prioritize molecule synthesis efforts.
+One example for such a network could be a set of drug candidates, that should be ranked using alchemical transformations.
-The ligand networks are a tool that is used to orchestrate the free energy calculations to efficiently compute a ligand ranking.
+The :class:`.LigandNetwork` is a tool that is used to orchestrate the free energy calculations to efficiently compute a ligand ranking.
-It is of course possible to calculate all possible transformations defined by all possible mappings connecting all small molecules with a ''maximal network'', but it is much more efficient to use a network with less transformations like a ''radial network'' (also known as a star map) or a ''minimimal spanning network''.
+It is of course possible to calculate all possible :class:`.Transformation` defined by all possible :class:`.AtomMappings` connecting all :class:`.SmallMoleculeComponent` with a ''maximal network'' (using :func:`.generate_maximal_network`), but it is much more efficient to use a network with less transformations like a ''radial network'' (also known as a star map, using :func:`.generate_radial_network`) or a ''minimimal spanning network'' (using :func:`.generate_minimal_spanning_network`).

-Any ``LigandNetwork`` generation can be generally conceptualized into three steps:
+Any :class:`.LigandNetwork`` generation can be generally conceptualized into three steps:

 * Generate the :ref:`Atom Mappings<Creating Atom Mappings>`  of all pairwise combinations of ligands
 * :ref:`Score all resulting Atom Mappings<Creating Atom Mappings>`